jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

     b.
 LSB
     c.
 POSIX
     d.
 Linux
-17)	What is the directory where all configuration files are stored in Linux?
+17)	What is the directory where configuration files are stored in Linux?
     a.	bin
     b.	sbin
     c.	etc